import datetime

 self.name = data[:-4]

-data = importlib.resources.files('imputegap.dataset').joinpath(data)
+data = importlib.resources.files('imputegap.datasets').joinpath(data)

 if not os.path.exists(data):